steffijerome0809/EmployeeTemplate/README.md

 Install npm i -D jest
 Run npm test

-The tests and the output are added as gifs under the main folder(Employee Summary)
+The tests and the output are added as gifs under the main folder(Employee Template)

 URL:
 https://github.com/steffijerome0809/EmployeeTemplate